There are more available tools now for HIV prevention that ever before!

 Where to buy condoms?

-Condoms, and other safe sex products, are available from the Victorian AIDS Council, at substantially discounted prices.
+Condoms, and other safe sex products, are available from Thorne Harbour Health, at substantially discounted prices.
 Condoms are available in a range of sizes to accommodate your needs.
-To find out more check out the safe sex products page on the VAC website here.
+To find out more check out the safe sex products page on the thorneharbour website here.

 POST EXPOSURE PROPHYLAXIS: